-There are many herbs that have been traditionally used for wound healing.
-Herbalists describe this action as vulnerary.
+There are many herbs with healing potential.
+Many have a long tradition for this purpose.
+Herbalists describe this medicinal action as vulnerary.

 Herbs with vulnerary action include: